Bassamejlaoui/CyberPolyglot-IT-Hub/README.md

 [Programming with Python for Data Science](https://www.edx.org/course/programming-python-data-science-microsoft-dat210x)| 6 weeks | 3-4 hours/week

 ### Statistics & Probability
+Probability is the mathematics of uncertainty.
+Statistics is the mathematical framework for quantifying uncertainty in real-world data.
+These two related but distinct fields of study help us describe variation and uncertainty in the world around us.
+These courses make heavy use of discrete mathematics, linear algebra, and calculus, and serve as a first opportunity to apply what you've learned in the other core courses.

+**Topics covered:**

+`Random variables`
+`Expectation and Variance`
+`Probability Distributions`

 [Introduction to Probability](https://projects.iq.harvard.edu/stat110/home)

 [Statistical Reasoning](https://lagunita.stanford.edu/courses/OLI/StatReasoning/Open/about)